Services Provided by Drexel Sleep Medicine

 Using Electronic Devices

-The Drexel Sleep Center now has WiFi.
+Drexel Sleep Medicine now has WiFi.
 If patients have work to do, or just want to check their email, they are free to use this complimentary service.
-However, the center reminds patients that all electronic devices, cell phones, iPods, laptops, radios and televisions must be turned off before the sleep study begins and the lights go out.
+However, the practice reminds patients that all electronic devices, cell phones, iPods, laptops, radios and televisions must be turned off before the sleep study begins and the lights go out.
 Electronic devices can interfere with the sleep study signals and make the data gathered difficult to interpret.
 In addition these devices can be distracting to patients.
 It's important to remember that the more sleep patients can get on site, the better their study results will be.

 The information on these pages is provided for general information only and should not be used for diagnosis or treatment, or as a substitute for consultation with a physician or health care professional.
 If you have specific questions or concerns about your health, you should consult your health care professional.